castorini/anserini/docs/experiments-msmarco.md

 ```

 It should take 2-3 hours to retrieve the documents.
-'hits' specifies the of documents per query to be retrieved.
+'hits' specifies the number of documents per query to be retrieved.
 Thus, the output
 file should have approximately 6980 * 1000 = 6.9M lines.

 In case you want to compare your retrieved docs against ours, we made our output